Sarah Drummond

-Sarah Drummond was a prominent member of Bacon's Rebellion, one of the first landowning women in America, and the wife of William Drummond, the first colonial governor of Albemarle Sound settlement, Province of Carolina.
+Sarah Drummond was a member of Bacon's Rebellion, one of the first landowning women in America, and the wife of William Drummond, the first colonial governor of Albemarle Sound settlement, Province of Carolina.

 Early life

 There is little known about Sarah Drummond's early life.
 There is no surviving record of her birth date, birth name, parents or place of birth.
 In 1662, Sarah received a patent for a 0.5 acre lot that was "bequeathed" by an Edward Prescott.
-It unknown if she was related or married to Prescott.
+It is unknown if she was related or married to Prescott.
 In the early 1650s, Sarah Drummond married William Drummond, who was the first colonial governor of Albemarle Sound settlement in the Provence of Carolina.
 Together, they had at least five children, "two boys, two girls, and at least one other child".
 Drummond and her family lived on the "Governer's land in James City County", which was 25 acres of land leased to her husband William Drummond by Sir William Berkeley in 1648.
 Despite the land lease, Berkeley and the Drummonds often clashed in opinions and had animosity between them.
 "It is unknown whether personal animosity or differences about public policy led Drummond to support Nathaniel Bacon in opposition to Berkeley during the rebellion of 1676."